Frequently Asked Questions

 Is there an age requirement?

-Typically the age requirement for going on the trips is 18.
-However, if you wish to bring someone younger please note they must be accompanied by an adult and must be capable swimmers.
-These trips are catered to adults and we cannot provide additional entertainment or supervision for young children.
+The typical age requirement for our trips is 18.
+However, if you wish to bring someone younger, they must be accompanied by an adult and must be capable swimmers.
+These trips are designed for adults, and we cannot provide additional entertainment or supervision for young children.

 Will Karim be guiding